mdrishti/mdrishti.github.io/_pages/featured-content.md

 	    <img src="https://fems-microbiology.org/wp-content/uploads/2021/07/Microbe_Science-1024x672.png" alt="Content 3 Thumbnail"></a>
       <div class="content-text">
         <h3>We need to reduce the energy footprint of microbiology research</h3>
 	<p>Research labs worldwide produce around 5 million tons of plastic each year which harms the environment and our Planet’s health.
 While a lot of approaches to reduce, reuse and recycle lab equipment is practised, education for environmental integrity is still lacking.
-In this #FEMSmicroBlog, Disha Tandon discusses how microbiology researchers should set clear mandates for good lab practices to implement environmental integrity. </p>
+In this #FEMSmicroBlog, I discuss how microbiology researchers should set clear mandates for good lab practices to implement environmental integrity. </p>
     </div>
     </div>
     <div class="content-card">